What federal and provincial EV rebates are available in Canada?

 Government of Canada (paused)

-The Canadian government has paused its incentives for zero-emission vehicles (iZEV) program.
-It offered a maximum rebate of $5,000.
+The Canadian government’s former incentives for zero-emission vehicles (iZEV) program that offered a rebate of up to $5,000 ended in early 2025.

-More information on the now-paused iZEV program is available on the Government of Canada website.
+More information on the former iZEV program is available on the Government of Canada website.

 Quebec